Optum/dce/docs/index.md

 > **Disposable Cloud Environments (DCE) are a playground in the cloud.**

 With a DCE account, you have a safe environment to experiment with in the cloud.
-With near-administrative access to your own personal AWS account, you can click around the AWS web console or run AWS CLI commands from your terminal.
+With near-administrative access to an AWS account, you can click around the AWS web console or run AWS CLI commands from your terminal.
 As a developer in an organization, you don't need to worry about cost management, orphaned resources, or lengthy cloud intake processes.

 ### Budget limits

-DCE leases can be configured to expire based on a budgeted amount for usage.
+DCE can be configured to expire account _leases_ (see [Glossary](/glossary/)) based on a budgeted amount for usage.

-No surprise bills at the end of the month.
-Once the account hits a weekly spending limit, the account will be automatically wiped clean to stop the bleeding.
+Once the account hits a weekly spending limit, the account will be automatically wiped clean so there are no surprise bills at the end of the month.

 ### Timed leases